-We provide a range of services to retail, business and corporate customers, and hold market-leading positions in key segments in Ireland.
+AIB is a financial services group operating predominantly in the Republic of Ireland.
+We provide a comprehensive range of services to retail, business and corporate customers, and hold market-leading positions in key segments in the Republic of Ireland.

-We operate in Great Britain, as Allied Irish Bank (GB), and in Northern Ireland as First Trust Bank.
+AIB also operates in Great Britain, as Allied Irish Bank (GB), and in Northern Ireland, under the trading name of First Trust Bank.

-Our purpose is to back our customers to achieve their dreams and ambitions.
+Our purpose, as a financial institution, is to back our customers to achieve their dreams and ambitions.